utkarshranaa/Intruder-Detection-System/README.md

 Overview

-This repository showcases an innovative intrusion detection system based on the YOLOR (You Only Look Once with Re-Score) algorithm.
+This repository showcases an innovative intrusion detection system based on the YOLOR (You Only Look Once Representation) algorithm.
 The primary objective of this project is to enhance security and detect potential intrusions in real-time, enabling timely responses to mitigate security risks.

 YOLOR Algorithm